-By spreading data across a network, rather than storing it in one central database, blockchain data is difficult to tamper with.
+have to process those transactions.
+Cryptocurrencies, on the other hand, need not have a central authority and can thus have virtually no it in one central database, blockchain data is difficult to tamper with.
 If a single copy of the blockchain data came into the hands of a hacker only a single copy of the database would be compromised.